 What’s the relative scale?

 The final table below shows that the Pandemic disease burden is in the middle, with a similar value to that of Neglected tropical diseases and malaria.
-The premature aging category has the largest burden of any single category, although it really should be split up among each of the diseases.

 |Location||Year||Age||Sex||Cause of death or injury||Measure||Value||Lower bound||Upper bound|

 |0||Global||2013||All ages||Both||Forces of nature, war, and legal intervention||DALYs||6.113613e+06||3.504764e+06||1.106874e+07|